MarcinMikolajczyk/messages-sender/README.md

 The program requires the Cassandra database to run.
 The database must be listening on port 9042.

+To run the application, first you need to pull cassandra database from docker hub:
+`docker pull cassandra`
+Data should be stored in a volume.
+Create a key-space for messages-sender, by default in the docker-compose.yaml file the key-space is called "practice".

+Then build the image using the Dockerfile:
+`docker build -t messages-sender .`

+To run our application together with the database using docker-compose use the command:
+`docker-compose up -d cassandra`
+Then use a similar command:
+`docker-compose -d up messages-sender`

 ## Messages

 ### POST